In Santa Cruz, Bolivia, Community is Core to Recovery

 McCaig believes a spiritual component should be one element for recovery—but not the only one.
 “If you don’t help those people understand the root of their addiction, heal that, develop better emotional tools, sometimes better vocational tools, you’re not providing them with a real opportunity for real recovery and freedom,” he explains.

 Artyom Keller is a child of God, writer, explorer, photographer, and lover of people.
 Born in the USSR, he has made his home across the globe from South Africa to New York City.
-He is a volunteer for multiple projects, working for RoadWorks Collective and West Coast Recovery Centers.
-Following a call to Carlsbad, he has served vulnerable populations, seeking innovative ways to heal broken lives with love.
+He loves connecting and supporting the underdogs and unseen.
+You may find him in interesting places with interesting people.
+He’s currently following a call to serve vulnerable populations, seeking innovative ways to heal broken lives with love.